Yangju highway incident: Acquittal and expressions of anti-American sentiment

 Full apologies were issued by American civilian and military officials at various levels of authority immediately after the incident and repeated throughout the course of the legal proceedings.
-In addition, visits were made to the families of the two victims, and compensation was paid to the surviving family members.
-U.S. President George W. Bush also phoned then South Korean President Kim Dae-jung and expressed his regret over the deaths of the two South Korean schoolgirls.
+Visits were made to the families of the two victims, and compensation was paid to the surviving family members.
+U.S. President George W. Bush phoned then South Korean President Kim Dae-jung and expressed his regret over the deaths of the two South Korean schoolgirls.

-However, the acquittal of the two servicemen sparked anti-American demonstrations in various locations, termed "the biggest anti-American protests the country has seen in recent years" by a BBC report covering the December 2002 visit of then U.S. Deputy Secretary of State Richard Armitage to South Korea.
-The same report also suggested that presidential elections in South Korea, set to take place that same December, may have focused attention on the issue as a larger referendum on the U.S.-ROK relationship, and thus exacerbated tensions.
+The acquittal of the two servicemen sparked anti-American demonstrations in various locations, termed "the biggest anti-American protests the country has seen in recent years" by a BBC report covering the December 2002 visit of then U.S. Deputy Secretary of State Richard Armitage to South Korea.
+The same report suggested that presidential elections in South Korea, set to take place that same December, may have focused attention on the issue as a larger referendum on the U.S.-ROK relationship, and thus exacerbated tensions.

 In addition to anger, sadness, and outrage at the death of the two girls, this move sparked protests in several locations as South Koreans expressed a desire for greater control over foreign military forces stationed in South Korea and urged that the SOFA be revised accordingly.
-Father Mun Jeong-hyeon, a Roman Catholic priest active in the anti-USFK movement, began a hunger strike outside the U.S. Embassy in Seoul.
-He was also a leader of the Pan National Committee, during the Daechuri protests.
+Father Mun Jeong-hyeon, a Catholic priest active in the anti-USFK movement, began a hunger strike outside the U.S. Embassy in Seoul.
+He was a leader of the Pan National Committee, during the Daechuri protests.
 The Daechuri Protests were a 2005/6 protest against the expansion of Camp Humphreys, a U.S. military base, in the small rural village of Daechuri.

 In addition to a series of large demonstrations at U.S. military installations and a rally attended by more than 50,000 people in Seoul during the second week of December, attacks, including fire bombings, were launched at the Yongsan Garrison and both the South Korean and American personnel responsible for guarding U.S. military installations in South Korea.
 In one incident in December 2002, an unarmed U.S. Army officer, Lieutenant Colonel Steven A. Boylan, was attacked by three South Korean men wielding a knife outside the Garrison.
 Boylan suffered only minor injuries.